-- The Board completed an annual review of significant risks that could have an impact on Unilever in November 2017. - · The iSoSu team and Business Integrity team carried out country risk analyses using a risk assessment tool provided by an independent third party, undertook a review of non-compliances and obtained local business and external knowledge to identify which countries had a high risk of not complying with human rights principles ("high risk countries"). - Detailed country/site risk assessments were performed for high risk countries using an independent third party, which identified specific areas that required a remediation or mitigation plan. - The iSoSu team, working with the relevant function/site created a detailed mitigation plan to address identified issues and support implementation.
+- The Corporate Responsibility Committee, which oversees Unilever's conduct as a responsible global business, meets quarterly and ad hoc as required.
+The meetings include detailed discussions concerning the Code of Business Principles and associated Code Policies which set out the standards of conduct expected of all Unilever employees in their business endeavours such as no harassment, working hours limits, good health and safety etc. The Committee Chairman is responsible for reporting the findings from meetings to the Boards. - The iSoSu team and Business Integrity team carried out country risk analyses using a risk assessment tool provided by an independent third party, undertook a review of noncompliances and obtained local business and external knowledge to identify which countries had a high risk of not complying with human rights principles ("high risk countries"). - Detailed country/site risk assessments were performed for high risk countries using an independent third party, which identified specific areas that required a remediation or mitigation plan. - The iSoSu team, working with the relevant function/site created a detailed mitigation plan to address identified issues and support implementation.